-Figures 2 shows the time variation of equatorial electron pitch angle distribution at 1keV through pitch angle scattering due to elastic collisions with the H2O molecules.
-It is found that the normalized electron pitch angle distribution near the loss cone (<20 degrees and >160 degrees) decreases with time.
+The top and bottom panels of Figures 1 show the time variation of equatorial electron pitch angle distribution at 1keV through pitch angle scattering due to elastic collisions with the H_2O molecules.
+It is found that the normalized electron pitch angle distribution near the loss cone (<20 degrees and >160 degrees) decreases with time through pitch angle scattering due to elastic collision.
 In contrast, the pitch angle distribution in the range from 20 - 160 degrees does not show significant variation.
-Figure 3 shows the time variations of the loss rate of electron into the loss cone, N{lc}, to the total number of equatorial electrons at the initial condition, N{0eq}.
-The electrons of ~19% to N{0eq} are lost in ~380 seconds.
-The blue line indicates the percentage of small equatorial pitch angle electrons (<20 and >160 degrees) at the initial condition into the loss cone, N{slc}, to N{lc}.
+Note that the range of normalized number of electrons in the top panel is different form that in the top panel.
+Figure 2 shows the time variations of the loss rate of electron into the loss cone.
+The red line indicates the amount of electrons into the loss cone, N{lc} , to the total number of equatorial electrons at the initial condition, N{0eq} .
+The electrons of ~11.4% to N{0eq} are lost in ~380 seconds.
+The blue line indicates the percentage of small equatorial pitch angle electrons (<20 and >160 degrees) at the initial condition into the loss cone, N{slc} , to N{lc} .
 It is found that the percentage of the electrons decreases with time.